-Canfor has one whole-log chipping facility with available annual capacity of 464,000 oven-dried tonnes of chips, to supplement its supply of sawmill residual chips.
+Canfor has one whole-log chipping facility in the Prince George area, with available annual capacity of 480,000 oven-dried tonnes of chips, to supplement its supply of sawmill residual chips.

 Historically, Canfor Pulp LP has competed successfully for residual chips which cannot be supplied by Canfor's sawmills and timber tenures.
-It does not expect that this situation will change in 2012.
+It does not expect that this situation will change in 2013.